allaway-tech/old-blog/_posts/2024/07-july/2024-07-08-qlab-playhead.md

 For the most part this should be the majority of the setup we need to do on the pi.
 Next we look at attaching the display.

 ### Attaching the display
 When I originally started this project I bought a 4 digit display from eBay.
 It worked great but I found out after jumping in that the cheaper displays only do either a : between the second and third digits or an . between every digit.
 Typically I got the former that I didn't want.
 However, it was very easy to swap out the 4 digit display for the 6 digit version.
 I picked a blue display as the seller I purchased from had them in stock and I was impatient and didn't want to wait.
-There's very little to these displays so as long as they have the TM3716 chip you should be good to go.
+There's very little to these displays so as long as they have the TM1637 chip you should be good to go.

+I decided that